ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

 Control page
 """"""""""""

 The control page is used to step through the state-machine of the system and for setting commands and reference values.
-In addition some slow data can be visualized.
+In addition, some slow data can be visualized.

   ..  _javascope_control: